More people, more hard surfaces and more rain mean our sewer network is under increasing pressure.

 • Blocked pipes can increase the risk of sewer flooding.
 Only toilet paper, pee and poo go down the loo and when cooking, put fats, oils and greases in the bin, not the sink.

-Top tip: You could put the fats, oils and greases into a container, add some seeds and cord, allow to cool and hang in your garden to feed the birds.
-Click here to find out what Dwaine Pipe has to say about looking after your drain.
+Top tip: Click here to find out what Dwaine Pipe has to say about looking after your drain.

 We have teamed up with Save Water Save Money to offer our customers a wide choice of water butts and other water saving products at bargain prices.
 Follow the ‘Order a water butt online’ link on this page to purchase yours today.